Aswinsaipalakonda/Beauty-Bliss/README.md

 # Design

-This is a sleek and minimalistic design
+This is a sleek and minimalistic design done